marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 ## GitHub repositories
 I organized my code into two repositories:
-* First repository contains Java code, which is doing some actions periodically and after the pull request is merged:
+* The first repository contains Java code, which is doing some actions periodically and after the pull request is merged:
     * crawl pages and determine whether the technology was released; if yes, send an email to myself, so I can validate it manually,
     * generate the webpage code (including updated counters),
     * push the static webpage to the second repository,
-* Second repository simply serves as a static webpage.
+* The second repository simply serves as a static webpage.

 You can follow the process in the diagram below
 <figure>